 What is it about the chewy bite of a brownie, and the yummy, creamy richness of chocolate chip cookie dough?
 Put it together and you have these fabulous and the oh-so-portable Brownie Sandwich Cookies with Cookie Dough Frosting!!
 Oh my!
 I’m drooling, are you?

-Microwave just 30-45 seconds, stir well, don’t overheat, if additional melting needs to be done, do it in 30 second increments, this only took the first 45, keep stirring for a bit as it will keep melting.
+Microwave 30-45 seconds, stir well, don’t overheat; if additional melting needs to be done, do it in 30 second increments, this only took 45 total, keep stirring for a bit as it will keep melting.